How to Transfer a Car Title in Florida After the Owner Dies

 Co-Owned Vehicles

-If the vehicle title lists two owners connected by “or,” the surviving co-owner already has independent authority to transfer or sell the vehicle.
-The surviving co-owner brings the title, a certified copy of the death certificate, proof of identity, and a completed HSMV Form 82040 (Application for Certificate of Title) to the tax collector’s office.
+If the title lists two owners connected by “or,” the surviving co-owner already has independent authority to transfer or sell the vehicle.
+The surviving co-owner brings the title, a certified death certificate, proof of identity, and a completed HSMV Form 82040 (Application for Certificate of Title) to the tax collector’s office.
 The deceased co-owner is removed, and a new title is issued in the surviving co-owner’s name alone.

 If the title lists two owners connected by “and,” both owners must normally act together for any transfer.
 After one owner dies, the transfer follows the same procedures as a solely owned vehicle—either through the surviving spouse process (if the co-owners were married) or through the heir/beneficiary process described below.